GuidanceMantras/GuidanceMantras/README.md

 - Patience helps kids/anyone to think logically during difficults times and help to take proper decisions
 - Patience helps to navigate difficult situations in life and dealing with other people in life

+### Template
+- Always remember template helps you to learn something very fast / do something very fast
+- In life, everything is in the format of template.
+Template is basically blueprint which will be  in certain oder to learn something or do something
+- Many people use template to build something very fast, such as educational institutions, building, business or learning something
+- In template, you identitfy the common pattern across very things, such as learning something or doing something
+- For an example, Using template concept

+### Bias
+- Will be added later

 ### Critical-Analytical-logical-thinking and reasoning
 - Learn/teach yourself/your kids to develop critical thinking, so that life become easier